athNdev/BBResque/README.md

 1) After the installation finishes, type ```bbresque``` into the Terminal/CMD window, this will run BBResque, now every time you want to run BBResque; just open up CMD/Terminal and type in **bbresque**.
 2) Further steps will be displayed in the terminal window.

+### Using the program, and its CLI
+[//]: # (Using the program's CLI, and understanding it)

+1) This program will first open up a programatically controlled instance of Chrome, where you'll be redirected to the sign-in(AUTH) page(OKTA) for logging in to BlackBoard.
+2) After your BlackBoard homepage is opened up, navigate to the course materials page of a course, or any page where you files are located.
+3) Keeping the page open, switch over to the terminal/command line page, it will have a promt asking you if the page you want to download files from is ready, enter any charac. to continue.
+4) After this watch the progress of the program on the terminal window and the file explorer window, addresses of files which are being downloaded will appear.
+5) All of your downloaded files will be avaliable in your regular downloads folder.
+6) Once the progress of the terminal window stops printing for 4-5 mins straight, press 'Ctrl+C', and check if all the files have been downloaded and are correctly oraganized in folders.
+7) Quit the program and restart it if you want to download from another page.

+* Things to note:
+    * Only use the tab in which the sign-on page is opened, do not open up a new tab by yourself.
+    * If the terminal window stops printing or stops updating for a bit over 5 mins, consider that all your files have been downloaded and exit the program.
+To download files from another page, restart the program; follow the above steps again.
+    * All your downloaded files will be available in your primary Downloads folder.

 ## Help